home-assistant/home-assistant.io/source/_components/mysensors.markdown

 Configuration variables:

-- **device** (*Required*): The path to the serial gateway where it is connected to your Home Assistant host, or the address of the tcp ethernet gateway, or `mqtt` to setup the MQTT gateway.
+- **device** (*Required*): The path to the serial gateway where it is connected to your Home Assistant host, or the address of the TCP Ethernet gateway, or `mqtt` to setup the MQTT gateway.
 Resolving DNS addresses is theoretically supported but not tested.
 - **baud_rate** (*Optional*): Specifies the baud rate of the connected serial gateway.
 Default is 115200.
-- **tcp_port** (*Optional*): Specifies the port of the connected tcp ethernet gateway.
+- **tcp_port** (*Optional*): Specifies the port of the connected TCP Ethernet gateway.
 Default is 5003.
 - **topic_in_prefix** (*Optional*): Set the prefix of the MQTT topic for messages coming from the MySensors gateway in to Home Assistant.
 Default is an empty string.
 - **topic_out_prefix** (*Optional*): Set the prefix of the MQTT topic for messages going from Home Assistant out to the MySensors gateway.
 Default is an empty string.
 - **debug** (*DEPRECATED*): This option has been deprecated.
 Please remove this from your config is you have it included.
 Use the logger component to filter log messages on log level.